ManhCuong0304/Music-Preference-Analysis/README.md

 ### a.2.2.
 Analysis

--The most dominant artist on Zing MP3 is Jack-J97, who held the top position 26 times, while the most dominant song is Cắt đôi nỗi sầu by Tăng Duy Tân, which reached No. 1 a total of 12 times.
+-The most dominant artist on Zing MP3 is Jack-J97, who held the top position 26 times, while the most dominant song is "Cắt đôi nỗi sầu" by Tăng Duy Tân, which reached No. 1 a total of 12 times.

 -The most dominant featured artist is ACV, with 23 appearances at the top position.
 ACV is an excellent featured artist on Zing MP3, having helped five artists reach the number 1 spot.